-The Center for Law and Digital Technologies (eLaw) was founded in 1985 and has a leading role in research and education on law and digital technologies.
-The Center studies social, legal and normative impacts of emerging digital technologies with the focus on their interplay with fundamental rights and the rule of law.
-The core activities of the Center are offering education on various academic levels and conducts scholarly and multidisciplinary research in online privacy, cybercrime, children's rights, and internet governance. eLaw also investigates the implications of developing and implementing cutting-edge technologies such as artificial intelligence, robotics, legal tech, affective computing, and metaverse, focusing on vulnerability, diversity, and dignity.
+The Center for Law and Digital Technologies (eLaw) was founded in 1985 and has a leading role in research and education on law and digital technologies. eLaw studies emerging digital technologies' social, legal, and normative impacts, focusing on their interplay with fundamental rights and the rule of law.
+The Center offers education on various academic levels and conducts scholarly and multidisciplinary research in online privacy, cybercrime, children's rights, and internet governance. eLaw also investigates the implications of developing and implementing cutting-edge technologies such as artificial intelligence, robotics, legal tech, affective computing, and metaverse, focusing on vulnerability, diversity, and dignity.

 The Fraunhofer Institute for Systems and Innovation Research ISI is part of the Fraunhofer Society, Europe’s biggest organization for applied research in Europe conducting independent, interdisciplinary research for numerous clients from the public and private sector as well as civil society.
 Fraunhofer ISI investigates the scientific, economic, ecological, social, organizational, legal and political framework conditions for generating innovations and their implications.
 Fraunhofer ISI has a long track of projects dealing with security, privacy and data protection funded by the European Commission, German national ministries.
 Fraunhofer has also been advising the German and European Parliament on issues related to impacts of science and technology.
-Currently Fraunhofer ISI is co-ordinating the interdisciplinary German Privacy Forum.
+Currently Fraunhofer ISI is co-ordinating the interdisciplinary German Privacy Platform.

 Public science and technology institution established in 1967, Inria is is the only public research body fully dedicated to computational sciences.
 Combining computer sciences with mathematics, Inria’s 3,400 researchers strive to invent the digital technologies of the future.
 Educated at leading international universities, they creatively integrate basic research with applied research and dedicate themselves to solving real problems, collaborating with the main players in public and private research in France and abroad and transferring the fruits of their work to innovative companies.
 The researchers at Inria published over 4,800 articles in 2010.
 They are behind over 270 active patents and 105 start-ups.
 In 2010, Inria’s budget came to 252.5 million euros, 26% of which represented its own resources.